BenedictC/BCJSONReader/readme.md

-# BCJSONMapper
+# BCJSONReader

 ## TL;DR
-BCJSONMapper is a library for processing the crazy JSON structures that exist in the real world.
+ BCJSONReader is a library for processing the crazy JSON structures that exist in the real world.
 Its key features are:
 + Flexible.
 Provides functionality for handling many JSON usage styles.
 + Extensible.
 Easy to integrate new processing (e.g. peculiar date formats).
 //+ Documented.